Boyne Valley Garden Trail

 The rich heritage of the Boyne Valley is reflected in gardens that date back to the C17th.
 Each garden member is open either by appointment, or for a set number of days per year.
 Many gardens host events, including walks, charity fetes, plant sales, outdoor theatre, music and much more.

-Check the Boyne Valley Garden Trail website for Opening Times, Fees, Contact Details and more information on each garden.
+Visit Website (above) for Opening Times, Fees, Contact Details and more information on each garden.

 Gardens in Co.
 Louth

 Augustinian Garden of Remembrance | Shop Street, Drogheda, Co.
 Louth

 Adjoining the Augustinian Church and drawing on it’s monastic heritage the garden holds the names of loved ones to be remembered in a peaceful setting formed by pleached lime trees and standing stones surrounding a water memorial.
 Holly, Juniper, soft fruit trees, flowering herbaceous varieties and aromatic herbs fill the garden.

 Barmeath Castle | Dunleer, Co.
 Louth

 Unique, C18th landscape designed by Tomas Wright includes fine specimen azaleas and rhododendrons.
 A recently restored walled garden restoration project is a joy to visit with opulent herbaceous borders and kitchen garden plots.
 Groups by appointment.

 Battle of the Boyne, Oldbridge House and Gardens | Drogheda, Co.
 Meath